-One of the unfortunate signs of the times is increased theft of valuable materials.
+One of the unfortunate signs of the times is the increased theft of valuable materials.
 Copper, while not as expensive as it once was, still fetches a fair amount at the scrap dealer.
-One local telephone company has been having a difficult time keeping their aerial cables intact in certain areas.
+One local telephone company has been having a difficult time keeping its aerial cables intact in certain areas.
 For radio stations, the situation is compounded by remote transmitter sites with lots of copper transmission lines and buried ground radials around AM towers.
-Reduced staffing levels also means that the weekly trip to the transmitter site is now every two weeks or perhaps once a month or even less.
+Reduced staffing levels also mean that the weekly trip to the transmitter site is now every two weeks or perhaps once a month or even less.

-Site that are not visited or monitored very often are prime targets for copper theft.
+Sites that are not visited or monitored very often are prime targets for copper theft.
 Forget asking the local constabulary to patrol more often, the few times I tried that I was met with a blank stare.

 A few common sense type things that I have learned over the years may keep your site intact:

 Keep up appearances.
 A neglected transmitter site is more likely to attract the wrong type of attention from the wrong type of people.
-Clean up any rubbish, dead equipment, keep the weeds and trees cut down, etc. If a site looks well tended and often visited, a thief may think twice about lifting valuable metals.
+Clean up any rubbish, dead equipment, keep the weeds and trees cut down, etc. If a site looks well tended and is often visited, a thief may think twice about lifting valuable metals.